-I’m also working on the online archive of the Whole Earth Catalog with Sam Hart.
-We worked together before during the Summer of 2018 to co-organize the Arts Track of the inaugural Decentralized Web Summit during my fellowship at the Internet Archive.
-As we were thinking about contemporary uses of peer-to-peer distribution, we considered other decentralized proto-internets.
+Older projects...
+In the Summer of 2018, I co-organized the Arts Track of the inaugural Decentralized Web Summit with Sam Hart during my fellowship at the Internet Archive.
+We were thinking about contemporary uses of peer-to-peer distribution, influenced by decentralized proto-internets.
 An extension of this can be seen in a 2018 talk for Parsons Communication Design lecture series “Pedagogy of Design in the Age of Computation”.
-This is being adapted for a paper called “Artist as Networker: Catalogs, Correspondance, Netlinks” for the third issue of Amalgam Magazine by Pouya Ahmadi.
-These iniatives paired with my residency at the Distributed Web of Care organized by Taeyoon Choi.
+This was adapted for a paper called “Artist as Networker: Catalogs, Correspondance, Netlinks” for the third issue of Amalgam Magazine by Pouya Ahmadi.
+These initiatives paired with my residency at the Distributed Web of Care organized by Taeyoon Choi.

 I’m an Assistant Professor at Rutgers, and I teach an additional course at Yale.
 I particularly like the quick format of workshops.
 With Jon Gacnik and Jürg Lehni, I co-led the workshop Local Area Network at A-B-Z-TXT in 2018.
 Jon and I also co-led the Anti-Anti-Aliasing workshop at the RISD Graphic Design Department.
 All of my classes and workshops can be seen on my teaching portal.
 I’ve also collected residencies, fellowships, and short-term education in this list of schools and resources.

-This website was last updated on May 28, 2020.
+This website was last updated on December 2, 2020.
 In the meta-title, you’ll see that this website is in progress...
-I tweak it every six months or so, but the past several versions have used Prof. Dr. style for easy maintenance.
-You can catch previous versions on the Wayback Machine.
+I tweak it every few months or so, but the past several versions have used Prof. Dr. style for easy maintenance.
 Everything written by me on this page is licensed under the Creative Commons Attribution-Noncommercial 3.0 United States License.
 You don’t need to ask permission to use it, but please give credit!

 mindy seu at gmail dot com